IBM-Bluemix-Docs/security-advisor/demo-nmap.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="30m"}

-With {{site.data.keyword.security-advisor_long}}, you can integrate your existing custom security tools to see all of your security information in one location.
-By walking through this tutorial, you can learn about each of the steps that you must take to display your custom findings in the {{site.data.keyword.security-advisor_short_notm}} dashboard.
+With {{site.data.keyword.security-advisor_full}}, you can integrate your existing custom security tools to see all of your security information in one location.
+By walking through this tutorial, you can learn about each of the steps that you must take to display your custom findings in {{site.data.keyword.security-advisor_short}}.
 {: shortdesc}